New polarimetric study of the galactic X-ray burster GX 13+1

-This could suggest, similarly to what we observed in \mbox{Cir X-1}, a variation of the PA with the state of the source.
-This could mean a variation of the geometry of the hot region in different states; this can also be confirmed by the indication we obtained in the October 2023 observation when the energy dependence of the polarization changed before and after the dip going from an energy-dependent behavior, as observed e.g. for \mbox{4U~1820$-$30} \citep{DiMarco23}, into a constant polarization with energy, as observed, e.g., for \mbox{Sco X-1} in \cite{LaMonaca2024}.
-Present data do not allow for a clear statement on this, but we hope in the future we could obtain further observations to improve the significance for a detailed analysis of the polarization along the states of atoll and Z sources.
+This pattern might indicate, as observed in \mbox{Cir X-1}, a variation in the PA corresponding to the state of the source.
+This implies a potential variation in the geometry of the hot region across different states.
+This hypothesis is supported by the October 2023 observation, where the energy dependence of the polarization shifted from an energy-dependent behavior, as seen in \mbox{4U~1820$-$30} \citep{DiMarco23}, to a constant polarization with energy, as observed, for example, in \mbox{Sco X-1} in \cite{LaMonaca2024}.
+While current data do not allow for a definitive conclusion, we hope that future observations will provide sufficient significance for a detailed analysis of the polarization across different states of atoll and Z sources.